remult/remult/docs/tutorials/react/README.md

 npm run dev
 ```

-The default React app main screen should be displayed.
+The default "Vite + React" app main screen should be available at the default Vite dev server address http://127.0.0.1:5173.

 At this point, our starter project is up and running.
 We are now ready to move to the [next step of the tutorial](./entities.md) and start creating the task list app.